Skip to main content

 Franconia Notch State Park

-Cannon Mountain Ski Area: In operation with services and facilites.
+Cannon Mountain Ski Area: In operation with services and facilities.
 Reservations required for skiing.

 Parking at Other Sites in the Park :

-Flume Gorge: Parking lots open and partially plowed with no facilites.
+Flume Gorge: Parking lots open and partially plowed with no facilities.

 The Basin: Parking lots open and plowed with no facilites.